andresir/atm-app/README.md

 ### Example Session

 Your console output should contain at least the following output depending on the scenario and commands.
-But feel free to add extra output as you see fit.

 ```bash